Richie13root/NetOS-Detect/README.md

-# NetOS-Detect: Automated OS Detector:
+# NetOS-Detect: Automated OS Detector

 NetOS-Detect is a powerful and modular tool for network administrators and security professionals to automatically discover and identify the operating systems of devices